gridcoin-community/Gridcoin-Site/wiki/faq.md

 ---
 ### How can I see my Researching Status?

-If you have some BOINC credits, you are in a recognised team and your email is correct in the gridcoinresearch.conf file.
-You should see a list of
+Press the beacon button and if you go through the steps for setup, you should see an overview of all the relevant information.
+You can also click on the project tab for information on a per project level

-your magnitude in each project when entering "*explainmagnitude*" to the debug console of the wallet (Help -\> Debug Window -\> Console).
-It may take 24-48 hours for new accounts to be populated.
+Without using the GUI, you can also see a list of your magnitude in each project by using the `explainmagnitude` [RPC command](rpc "wikilink")

 ---
 ### What does "diff" exactly measure?
 What does it tell if it's high or low?